 MLB Limit Objects and Attributes

+****** All the diagrams in this Annex will be regenerated when the model is revised. ****

 The S121 MLB Limit Objects may take on any of the feature attributes described in the Feature Concept Dictionary Register.
 In addition, the S-121 MLB Limit Objects inherit the attributes from S121_FeatureUnit: fuID, label, name, context and releasabilityType and the versioning attributes, beginLifespanVersion, endLifespanVersion and collection.

-The feature objects Baseline, Normal Baseline, Straight Baseline, Archipelagic Baseline, LowTideElevationBaseline, MouthOfRiverBaseline, BayBaseline, ReefBaseline, PortBaseline, Boundary, InternationalBoundary, Outer Limit of the Territorial Sea, Outer Limit of the Contiguous Zone, Outer Limit of the Exclusive Economic Zone, Outer Limit of the Continental Shelf, Outer Limit of the Roadstead, and Construction Line may optionally take on the attribute arcGeometryType from the codelist arcGeometryTypeList which identifies the type of computation used to define an arc (line).
+The feature objects Baseline, Normal Baseline, Straight Baseline, Archipelagic Baseline, LowTideElevationBaseline, MouthOfRiverBaseline, BayBaseline, ReefBaseline, PortBaseline, Boundary, InternationalBoundary, OuterLimitOfTheTerritorialSea, OuterLimitOfTheContiguousZone, OuterLimitOfTheExclusiveEconomicZone, OuterLimitOfTheContinentalShelf, OuterLimitOfThe Roadstead, and Construction Line may optionally take on the attribute arcGeometryType from the codelist arcGeometryTypeList which identifies the type of computation used to define an arc (line).

+With respect to the feature objects Boundary and International Boundary: In accordance with articles 74, 75, 83, and 84 of UNCLOS, information on maritime boundaries, such as information about the delimitation of exclusive economic zones and continental shelves between states, may be provided for S-121 only when an agreement is reached between relevant states.

 The attribute limitObjectType from the codelist limitTypeList identifies which Feature Unit Limit Object type this object refers to based on the Feature Catalogue.